Marcus Peducaeus Stloga Priscinus

 Marcus Peducaeus Stloga Priscinus was a Roman senator active during the middle of the second century AD.
 He was ordinary consul for 141 as the colleague of Titus Hoenius Severus.
-An inscription from the Great Theatre at Ephesus mentions a Marcus Peducaeus Priscinus as proconsular governor of Asia in 155/156, whom professor Géza Alföldy, amongst others, has identified as this Priscinus.
-Priscinus is known only through surviving inscriptions.

 Priscinus came of a Republican family, the Peducaei.
 His father was Marcus Peducaeus Priscinus, ordinary consul in 110.
 It has often been suggested that Priscinus adopted Marcus Peducaeus Plautius Quintillus, ordinary consul in 177; Quintillus was the birth son of Plautius Quintillus, consul in 159.
 The details of Priscinus' senatorial career have not yet been recovered.
+He is known only through surviving inscriptions.

+An inscription from the Great Theatre at Ephesus mentions a Marcus Peducaeus Priscinus as proconsular governor of Asia, whom professor Géza Alföldy, amongst others, has identified as this Priscinus.
+However, Ronald Syme denied the identification, attributing the inscription to his father instead.